Exercising your mind requires giving your brain a break

 The brain is of the thinking realm; the mind is of the witnessing realm.

 We are a brain-centered society.
-That’s why people have a hard time to simply observe their thoughts.
+That’s why people have a hard time to observe their thoughts.
 I’ve been accused of discouraging people from thinking, simply because I said that our thoughts cause most of our problems.

 To overcome your issues, sometimes, you need to observe your thoughts rather than continue thinking.